 Below is a short list of Frequently Asked Questions (FAQ) we receive from website visitors interested in our online fax service.
-Please review these FAQ before you contact us to help reduce the number of customer support tickets we have to answer.

 1. How much does it cost to send and receive?